trivikverma/spatial-data-science/_build/html/_sources/labs_index.md

 ***

+(lab-1)=
 ## Lab 1 - Tidy Data

 - [lab-1](labs/lab-01.zip)

 ### Data

-This session uses the **"Census socio-demographics"** dataset of Liverpool, United Kingdom in two parts.
+This session uses the **"Census socio-demographics"** dataset of The Hague, Netherlands and Liverpool, United Kingdom in two parts.
 The dataset for this lab is provided in the zipped lab files above.

+1. Table of neighbourhoods called Buurten areas in The Hague with population counts by World region and Age groups.
+The table is derived from the denhaagcijfers dataset.
-1. Table of LSOA areas in Liverpool with population counts by World region.
+2. Table of LSOA areas in Liverpool with population counts by World region.
 The table is derived from the CDRC Census data pack.
-2. Collection of socio-demographic characteristics from the 2011 Census for the city of Liverpool.
+3. Collection of socio-demographic characteristics from the 2011 Census for the city of Liverpool.

 ### Extra Material